Call Detail

 NUMBER OF WORKS

-Two (2) Artworks Only.
-Artists may submit a maximum of two individual works
+One (1) Artwork per application only.
+Artists may submit a maximum of two applications.

 EXCLUSIONS

-NCECA reserves the right to exclude from the review/selection process any submissions that include more than two (2) works or more than two (2) media files per work.
+NCECA reserves the right to exclude from the review/selection process any submissions that include more than one (1) work and more than two (2) media files per work.

 Artists are not permitted to submit the same work to multiple NCECA calls within the same year.
 Doing so may result in disqualification from consideration.